 Craniopharyngiomas are slow-growing tumors that start above the pituitary gland but below the brain itself.
-They sometimes press on the pituitary and the hypothalamus, causing hormonal problems.
-They are more common in children, but they are sometimes seen in older adults.
+They sometimes press on the pituitary and the hypothalamus, causing hormone problems.
+They're more common in children, but they can be seen in older adults.
 For more on these tumors, see Brain and Spinal Cord Tumors in Children.

 Cancers that start in some other parts of the body (like the breast) can sometimes spread to the pituitary.
 These cancers are classified and treated based on where they started (their primary site) and are not thought of as pituitary tumors.

-The rest of this document focuses mainly on benign pituitary tumors (pituitary adenomas).
+The rest of our information focuses mainly on benign pituitary tumors (pituitary adenomas).